 Everyone diagnosed with a chronic disease deserves to know all the treatment options available to them and have a choice in the path they take.

-If therapeutic nutrition is a way for people to use personalized eating strategies to reduce or reverse specific chronic conditions or symptoms of a chronic disease, they should know about this option, too.
-Working with a knowledgeable healthcare professional and backed by mounting scientific evidence, therapeutic nutrition can reduce or eliminate the need for many medications and lessen the impact of a chronic condition.
+Therefore, everyone should know about the option to try therapeutic nutrition, which is backed by mounting scientific evidence.
+Working with a knowledgeable healthcare professional, patients learn how to use personalized eating strategies to reduce or reverse specific chronic conditions or symptoms of chronic disease.
+Therapeutic nutrition can reduce or eliminate the need for many medications, reduce complications, and lessen the impact of a chronic condition.

 44 per cent of Canadian adults are living with a chronic disease

 of Canadians over the age of 18 are living with overweight or obesity